PSYCHOTHERAPISTS

 -

 Aubri Gomez is a Filipinx-American Queer LA native.
-Growing up QWOC, she hears the urgency of potential clients for their providers to be culturally aware and sensitive and feminist identifying.
+Growing up QWOC, she hears the urgency of potential clients for their providers to be culturally sensitive and feminist identifying.

 She received both her Bachelors and Masters degrees from UCLA and is currently a doctoral candidate in the field of Psychology.
 She is currently a Licensed Clinical Social Worker.
 What this means for clients is that she doesn’t just explore family dynamics, individual thought, emotional, and behavioral issues, but larger systemic issues and societal problems at play.